 Born in the Sahara, starting schooling in Germany, I traveled back to my native country as a civil war emerged.
 Back to France, a few years later, along with many refugees, I welcomed my family’s relocation to Tahiti a year later.
 This was a time of healing and reconnection with nature.
-After traveling on my own to Africa, Turkey, Egypt, West French Indies, I settled in Boston, Massachusetts, tucked between the Charles River and Atlantic Ocean.
+After traveling on my own to Africa, Turkey, Egypt, West French Indies, I settled in Boston, Massachusetts, between the Charles River and Atlantic Ocean.

 Growing-up, I developed a visceral bond to the lands surrounding me – crabbing in the Mediterranean, watching tropical fishes fluttering around corals in the Tahitian lagoon, swimming in the Congo River or exploring a copper mine in the Democratic Republic of Congo.
 Drawn to Eastern philosophies since my stay in Tahiti, I became a practitioner of various Chinese martial arts.

 My sensitivity to nature along with my meditation practices are my source of inspiration.
-The fauna and flora, colors, patterns and light qualities I encountered in Africa, the Mediterranean and Tahiti flow surreptitiously throughout my work.
+The fauna and flora, colors, patterns and light qualities I encountered in Africa, the Mediterranean and Tahiti flow throughout my work.